andrewblake1/WorksManagement/README.md

 #4./ Installing application
 # need to install as user www-data which means www-data needs access to the .ssh folder
 # www-data needs to update into runtime directory and update assets hence doesn't work if installed as root
-# easiest just to chown -R www-data . after pulled down from github as by default www-data has no home directory to store ssh-keys so would need

 ##### alter the above, everything safer owned by root and only give www-data write access to directories that is needed as below